oliverroick/oliverroick.net/src/collections/_portfolio/2023-stac-react.md

 - Design and implementation of a React context to manage query state and corresponding hooks to access the state and retrieve data from STAC APIs.
 - Unit testing using Jest and React Testing Library.
-- Library packaging with Rollup, producing CJS and ESM modules, type definititions.
+- Library packaging with Rollup, producing CJS and ESM modules, and TypeScript definititions.
 - Documentation writing.